 While in-house PKI seems like the best solution in cybercrime prevention since PKI certificates can be issued and managed in a very efficient and effective manner, it has to be supported by automation.
 Automated provisioning of those PKI certificates, securely, without human intervention is the best solution to address the challenges discussed above.
 Certificates are like blood cells in a real biologic organism—they are being created, and they live and die.
 Their life should follow specific rules, be consistent and shouldn’t take up too much resources.
 Otherwise the whole organism gets sick or dies.

-Automation can help companies alleviate their current challenges with protecting machine identities by enabling firms to reap the following benefits:
+Automation can help companies alleviate their current challenges with managing machine identities by enabling firms to reap the following benefits:

-Track identities and enforce policies efficiently.
-Companies could greatly benefit from automated processes that improve monitoring and protection of machine identities, especially as the volume of identities continues to grow rapidly.
+- Track identities and enforce policies efficiently.
+Companies could greatly benefit from automated processes that improve monitoring and management of machine identities, especially as the volume of identities continues to grow rapidly.

-Reduce reliance on specialized skills for machine identity protection.
-Automation can reduce the number of human touchpoints needed to protect machine identities and can help firms focus their resources and skills in specific areas where human interactions are required.
+- Reduce reliance on specialized skills for machine identity management.
+Automation can reduce the number of human touchpoints needed to manage machine identities and can help firms focus their resources and skills in specific areas where human interactions are required.

-Reduce number of breaches.
-Although this could be a long-term effect, improved machine identity protection can result in a measurable reduction in the total number of breaches.
+- Reduce number of breaches.
+Although this could be a long-term effect, improved machine identity management can result in a measurable reduction in the total number of breaches.
 Being able to fix problems quickly is great but preventing problems before they happen is the ideal outcome.

-Learn more about Venafi PKI and machine identity protection solutions today!
+Learn more about Venafi PKI and machine identity management solutions today!